wdbm/deep_throat/README.md

 # letter-to-sound rules

 Deep throat letter-to-sound rules rules are defined in strings in a form easy for humans to read and write.
-Rules have the form A/B/C/D. The character string, occurring with left context A and right context C, gets the pronunciation D. Some simple example rules are as follows:
+Rules have the form `A/B/C/D`: the character string occurring with left context `A` and right context `C` gets the pronunciation `D`.
+Some simple example rules are as follows:

 ```
 ARE/ / /AH-R